128technology/docs/docs/sec-config-antivirus.md

 ## Troubleshooting

-Use the following information and show commands to help identify issues with configuring or running Anti-virus.
+Use the following information and show commands to help identify issues with configuring or running Anti-Virus.

 ### Alarms

-- Anti-virus server is down: An alarm is triggered and an error logged.
+- Anti-Virus server is down: An alarm is triggered and an error logged.
-- Anti-virus engine not running: An alarm is triggered and an error logged after X number of restart attempts.
+- Anti-Virus engine not running: An alarm is triggered and an error logged after X number of restart attempts.

 ### Show Commands